Foreign travel advice

 Information and advice for British nationals travelling and living in Europe, following the result of the EU referendum.

-Immigration controls are temporarily in operation at some road and rail border crossing points with Germany, Hungary, Italy and Slovenia.
+Immigration controls may temporarily be in place at some road and rail border crossing points with Germany, Hungary, and Slovenia.
 You should carry your passport with you when crossing the border into, or from Austria, monitor local media and check with your transport provider or the Austrian Railways (OBB) website for updates.

 There are complex driving laws in Austria, especially for caravan and motor-home owners.
 See Road travel